atundra/bots/packages/xaotascript-servant/README.md

 # XaotascriptServantBot

-- Promote user to admin (if you can)
+- Promote user to admin (and demote)
 - Change user's nickname

 ## Usage

-- /promote username or /promote with reply
+- /promote or /promote with reply
-- /demote username or /demote with reply
+- /demote or /demote with reply
-- /nickname username newnickname or /nickname newnickname with reply
+- /rename newnickname or /rename newnickname with reply